Parappanangadi: Kilimanoor palace

 In 1705 (ME 880), the son and two daughters of Ittammar Raja of Parappanad royal house were adopted into the Royal house of Venad.
 Ittammar Raja's sister and her sons, Rama Varma and Raghava Varma, settled in Kilimanoor and married the now adopted sisters.
 Marthanda Varma, the founder of the Kingdom of Travancore, was the son of Raghava Varma.
 The nephew of Raghava Varma, Ravi Varma Koil Thampuran, married the sister of Marthanda Varma.
 Their son was Dharma Raja Kartika Thirunnal Rama Varma.

-In 1740, when an allied force, led by Dutchman Captain Hockert supporting the Deshinganadu King, attacked Venad, an army from Kilimanoor resisted and then defeated them.
+In 1740, an army from Kilimanoor fought off and defeated an allied force led by Dutch Captain Hockert, who was supporting the Deshinganadu King in an attack on Venad.
 Although a small victory, this was the first time an Indian army had defeated a European power.

 In 1753, in recognition of this feat, Marthanda Varma exempted the areas controlled by the Kilimanoor palace (most of the area under the present Kilimanoor and Pazhayakunnummel panchayats) from taxes, and granted them autonomous status.